District Emergency Plans

 - In all situations, the superintendent may make other decisions dependent on the type of emergency.

-- During any community-wide emergency, please listen to emergency broadcast stations (TV channels 4, 5, 6, 7, & 13), and radio stations as listed in the district Emergency Communications Bulletin 2014-15.
+- During any community-wide emergency, please listen to emergency broadcast stations and radio stations.

 - To check a student out of school during/after an emergency, the parent/guardian/authorized adult should:

-- have picture ID with them when they arrive;
+- Have a picture ID with them when they arrive;

-- proceed as directed to student pick-up area; and
+- Proceed as directed to the student pick-up area; and